DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-09-exploring-showing-search-results-on-a-map.md

       src: maps--school-details.png
 ---

 We explored adding a map view to the search results pages.
-This is a prototype we want to test with users, including providers, ITT candidates and policy colleagues, to understand the benefits and costs of the approach before building anything in production.
+This is a prototype we want to test with users, including providers and policy colleagues, to understand the benefits and costs of the approach before building anything in production.

 Maps can help users understand the geographic spread of placement schools and compare locations at a glance.
 However, maps also introduce significant accessibility challenges and technical complexity.